Castro's 2-run single in 9th rallies Nats past Phils 13-12 - WTMJ

 Nationals: RHP Joe Ross (3-7, 4.54 ERA) starts the opener of a four-game series at Miami on Thursday night.

 Phillies: After a day off, RHP Aaron Nola (5-4, 4.22) pitches the opener of a doubleheader at the New York Mets on Friday.
-The team hasn’t announced who will start the second game.
+LHP Matt Moore (0-1, 7.36) is expected to start the second game.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports